DataDog/orchestrion/docs/content/docs/custom-trace.md

   // ... etc ...

-  //dd:ignore This particular server will NOT be instrumented server := &http.Server {
+  //dd:ignore This particular server will NOT be instrumented
+  // FIXME: this example is no longer working as we switched to library-side instrumentation. server := &http.Server {
     Addr:    "127.0.0.1:8080",
     Handler: internalServerHandler,